ultimatemovers/omnia/events.md

 third_column_second_text: For special occasions, we would also be glad to custom make your favourite cake.
 big_title: FUTURE MEMORIES ON THE MENU
+event-little-title: Save the Date for our special events.
+event-text: Holidays, special occasions and “just because we feel like it” celebrations.
+  Whether it’s a regular gig or a rare treat, our world-class kitchen, talented artists and friendly staff will make it an experience to remember.
+Watch this space for upcoming events and follow our socials to never miss a beat.

 ---